"I'm happier now on the bike than when running."

 Michelle's top 5 tips to start cycling.

-1. If you can, go to one of Ribble showrooms, the advice and support you’ll receive will mean you know what you’re getting and that it’s right for you.
-Or they do have Live Chat so you know you will be getting the right bike for you and your needs.
+1. If you can, go to one of Ribble showrooms, the advice and support you will receive means you know what you are getting and that it's right for you.
+Or they do have Live Video Calls so you know you will be getting the right bike for you and your needs.

-2. Make sure you’re visible.
-Doesn’t matter whether it’s day or night, wear the brightest clothes, with specific hi-vis materials to make you stand out.
+2. Make sure you're always visible.
+It doesn't matter whether it's day or night, wear the brightest clothes, with specific hi-vis materials to make you stand out.

 3. Get a helmet that fits.
 Sounds silly, I know, but measure your head to make sure it isn't going to slosh about on your head or squeeze you too tight.

-4. If you’re a woman, get a female specific saddle – you’ll thank me for it after a 50 miler.
+4. If you're a woman, get a female specific saddle.
+You will thank me for it after a 50-miler.

 5. HAVE FUN!
 Riding shouldn't always be about how fast or how far you go.
 Enjoy your cycling and the distance and speed will follow.